Stretch (2014 film)

-Stretch is a 2014 American comedy crime film written and directed by Joe Carnahan and starring Patrick Wilson, Ed Helms, James Badge Dale, Brooklyn Decker, Jessica Alba, and Chris Pine.
+Stretch is a 2014 American crime comedy film written and directed by Joe Carnahan and starring Patrick Wilson, Ed Helms, James Badge Dale, Brooklyn Decker, Jessica Alba, and Chris Pine.
 Wilson portrays the title character, a struggling limousine chauffeur who finds his life in danger after he picks up a mysterious millionaire (Pine).

 The film was originally scheduled to be theatrically released in the United States on March 21, 2014.
 However just a month prior to the date, Universal Pictures pulled it from their schedule, before eventually distributing it on video on demand on October 14, 2014.

 Plot

-A man nicknamed Stretch is thrown out of his car after a traffic accident in which the other driver, Candace, ignores a red light.
-Miraculously uninjured, he confronts Candace, only to fall instantly in love with her.
-A year later, Stretch is inspired to give up his addictions to cocaine and gambling.
-As Stretch considers proposing to her, Candace abruptly breaks up with him.
-Hurt by the sudden rejection, Stretch's life spirals into self-destruction and failure, which he blames on Candace.
-A failed actor, he works in Los Angeles as a limo driver.
-Though he has quit gambling, he retains a $6000 debt to Ignacio, who demands the debt be paid by midnight.
-At the same time, Stretch begins hallucinating the bitter ghost of another failed actor and limo driver named Karl, who committed suicide in front of a customer.
+Kevin “Stretch” Brzyzowski (Wilson) is a failed actor turned limo driver in Los Angeles who is addicted to cocaine, alcohol, and gambling.
+One day, he is thrown from his car in an accident.
+Miraculously uninjured, he confronts the other driver, Candace (Decker), only to fall instantly in love.
+After a year of dating, Stretch is inspired to give up his addictions and propose, but Candace abruptly breaks up with him to be with a wealthy athlete.
+This propels Stretch down a self-destructive spiral.
+Though he remains free of his addictions, he retains a $6,000 gambling debt to the Mexican mafia.
+He also has hallucinatory conversations with the bitter ghost of another failed actor and limo driver named Karl who committed suicide in front of two customers.

-His boss, Naseem, calls him to his office and tells him that their chief competitor, a mysterious man known only as The Jovi, has been stealing their clients.
-Unless they can steal clients away from The Jovi, Naseem will be forced to fold his business.
-Although unsure how he will keep his job or pay back his debts, Stretch takes time to set up a blind date with a woman from an online dating site.
-At the same time, he begs Charlie, a sympathetic employee, to direct any high-paying customers his way.
-When The Jovi steals his first client, actor David Hasselhoff, Charlie sends Stretch to intercept one of The Jovi's clients, Ray Liotta.
-Liotta tasks Stretch with returning a pistol and prop badge.
-Before he can do so, Charlie sends him another client, Roger Karos, an eccentric millionaire with a reputation for extremist hedonism.
-Karos parachutes down in his underwear to the arranged location and offers to pay Stretch's gambling debt if he serves without question.
+Stretch's boss, Naseem (Toub), tells him that their chief competitor, a mysterious man known only as The Jovi (Couture), has been stealing their clients.
+Unless they can steal clients from The Jovi, Naseem will be forced to fold his business.
+The mafia also demands that Stretch resolve his debt by midnight.
+Stretch begs Charlie (Alba), a sympathetic coworker, to direct any high-paying customers his way, as a generous tip is his only hope for paying in time.
+Although unsure how he will solve his problems, Stretch takes time to set up a blind date with a woman online.

+When The Jovi steals Stretch's first client, actor David Hasselhoff, Charlie sends Stretch to intercept one of The Jovi's clients, Ray Liotta.
+Liotta tasks Stretch with returning a prop pistol and badge to the studio where he was filming.
+But before Stretch can do so, Charlie sends him another client: Roger Karos (Pine), an eccentric and hedonistic millionaire who suggests he will pay Stretch's debt if Stretch serves him, for the night, without question.